 You can add hours manually, import hours with a CSV, or import hours from an integrated software.
 PTO is also added on this screen.

 The payroll page also lets you add bonuses and add or change deductions or withholdings.
 Click on the box below the hours to open up the area for inputting these items.

 14. Review Payroll & Submit

 Once you’ve put in all the information, click on the Review tab.
 It will alert you to any errors, which are flagged with a yellow warning.
 You can click on that entry to get a more detailed explanation of the error, sometimes with evidence such as a previous check.
 You can then go back to fix the error or approve the payroll.
 Alternatively, you can print it as a PDF for review.

 Once you have reviewed and fixed any issues, you click the Approve tab.
 It will show you the taxes and ACH debits being taken as well as pay run and employee deposit dates.
 From there you can select to notify employees.
 Click Approve to complete the pay run.
 You can delete the run at any time before the funds are drafted if necessary.

 Congratulations!
 You just ran your first payroll with OnPay!
 From here, you can download the checks for printing, or go back to the sidebar menu for reports or to complete another pay run.
-If you want more help establishing a solid payroll process, check out our guide on how to do payroll.

 For additional payroll provider options, check out our best payroll service buyer’s guide.